MD team

 Mary Taboada

-Program Coordinator: Driver Licenses
+Program Coordinator: Legal

 Mary Taboada originally from Peru.
 I moved to Summit County in 2014.
 I have two daughters, ages 9 and 5.
 My favorite activity is crafting, but in the last few months, I have tried new activities like biking and hiking.
 One of my personal goals is to keep exploring, learning different activities, and challenging myself by trying new sports.
 As an immigrant myself, I understand how hard it can be to move to a new place and navigate a different culture and resources when everything feels so unfamiliar.
 Over the years, I’ve learned and adapted, and now I’m excited to share what I know with others in our community to help make their journey a bit easier.
 I love what I do, and I’m always eager to learn more so that I can be a helpful resource for others.